turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 The `edit` and `update` actions both make calls to `Rating.find_unique`.
 Create a method on `RatingRepository` that delegates the message to Rating.

-That's it, we've hidden all of the references to the `Rating` model.
+At that point, there should be no references to the `Rating` model outside of `RatingRepository`.

 ### Introducing a Simple Proxy Rating